nikolaihg/arduino-c-cpp-projects/README.md

 # arduino-cpp-projects
-A collection of Arduino Uno projects written in C++ for learning embedded systems development.
+A collection of Arduino Uno projects written in C and C++ for learning embedded systems development.

 ## Overview
-This repository contains various Arduino projects implemented in C++ to explore embedded programming concepts.
+This repository contains various Arduino projects implemented in C and C++ to explore embedded programming concepts.
 The goal is to understand low-level hardware interaction, memory management, and efficient code practices for embedded development.

-Since the goal is to learn C++ for embedded systems, some of the projects also contain a version of the code written in the Arduino language (.ino).
-Most of the projects could have been written in C, but since C++ is compatible, I chose it.
+Since the goal is to learn C & C++ for embedded systems, some of the projects also contain a version of the code written in the Arduino language (.ino).

 ## Projects
 blink - Classic LED blink, exploring GPIO control and timing